pdeschen/wuff-wiki/Create-first-Equinox-app.md

-In this tutorial we start from scratch and build Equinox app.
-Other tutorials are available [here](Tutorials).
+In this chapter we start from scratch and build Equinox app.

 ### Create "build.gradle"